UniversalDevicesInc/polyglot-v3-nodejs-interface/README.md

 `notices' is triggered whenever there is a change in notices.

+`customParamsDoc` is triggered whenever there is change to the config documentation.

 `getIsyInfo` is triggered when new ISY information is sent (ip, username, password).

 `getNsInfo` is triggered when there is a change in a node server.